siqueiralex/Subtitle-Shifter/README.md

 #### A VERY simple .srt subtitle shifter.

 You have slightly unsynchronized subtitles?
-This script may fix your problem!
+This scrypt may fix your problem!

 It was made to easily shift subtitles over time, so it won't disturb your experience while watching movies or series